Creative Writing BA (Hons) module details

 This module is designed to develop your individual writing practice from your unique writing interests.
 We will work with your existing creative projects and passions to plan, research, and develop these projects effectively, including tackling any ethical questions that may arise from your research.
 You will be supported to understand the importance of giving constructive feedback and how to apply feedback to your own work.
 You will also gain experience in talking about your work to their peers and tutors.

-Pair feedback report, 20%: You will take on the role of editor and co-writer, providing valuable feedback in 100 words on another student’s work.
+Pair feedback report, 20%: You will take on the role of editor and co-writer, providing valuable feedback on another student’s work.

-Creative work and reflective commentary, 80%: You will write a new creative piece in your chosen form and genre in 3000 words, with a 1000 word reflective commentary.
+Creative work and reflective commentary, 80%: You will write a new creative piece in your chosen form and genre, with a reflective commentary.

 Block 1: Writing Place